samuelpath/cohere-blog-broken-links-check/README.md

 Then we export all tuples in the `broken_links.csv` file.

+## Performance considerations

+Since each HTTP call takes time, we are using 20 parallel worker threads to parallelize the calls.
+Otherwise it would take way too long.

 ## How to run the script

 Install the dependencies (`pip install…`) and run the main script in your terminal (for my Python version, it is: `python3.10 main.py`).